Generation Names And Years In Order

 This aged group helped shape 20th-century pop culture, by introducing rock musicians, television legends, gonzo journalists, iconic filmmakers, and many more.

 In 2023 people in this group are 78- 95 years old.
 For being so conformist that they were silent through the MacCarthy era when the fear of Communism swept the country so this generation got their name Silent.
-Children of this era were expected to earn using a strong work ethic.

 Some of the silent generation characteristics are given below: